-The management of the Corporation does not contemplate that any of the nominees will be unable. or for any reason refuse, to serve as a director but, if that should occur for any reason prior to the election, the persons named in the accompanying form of proxy will have the right to vote for another nominee in their discretion unless the shareholder has specified otherwise.
-The following table sets forth, for each person nominated for election as director, his or her name, place of residence, age, the year in which he or she first became a director, the number of common shares of the Corporation beneficially owned or subject to his or her control or direction, the number of votes "for" at the 2016 Annual Meeting of Shareholders, independence with respect to the Corporation, his or her presence on committees of the Board, other membership and directorships and his or her skills and qualifications, the whole as at March 17, 2017.
+The management of the Corporation does not contemplate that any of the nominees will be unable, or for any reason refuse, to serve as a director but, if that should occur for any reason prior to the election, the persons named in the accompanying form of proxy will have the right to vote for another nominee in their discretion unless the shareholder has specified otherwise.
+The following sets forth, for each person nominated for election as director, his or her name, place of residence, age, the year in which he or she first became a director, the number of common shares of the Corporation beneficially owned or subject to his or her control or direction, the number of votes "for" at the 2018 Annual Meeting of Shareholders, independence with respect to the Corporation, his or her presence on committees of the Board, current public company directorships, other membership and directorships and his or her skills, gualifications and education, the whole as at March 14, 2019.
 Statements contained in this table with respect to each nominee are based upon information obtained from the person concerned.
 Note that the Board of Directors does not have an executive committee.